ibm-cloud-docs/cloud-databases/reference-key-protect.md

 ## Using the Key Protect Key

-Once you have granted your {{site.data.keyword.databases-for}} deployments permission to use your keys, you supply the [key name or CRN](/docs/services/key-protect?topic=key-protect-view-keys) when provisioning a deployment.
+Once you grant your {{site.data.keyword.databases-for}} deployments permission to use your keys, you supply the [key name or CRN](/docs/services/key-protect?topic=key-protect-view-keys) when you provision a deployment.
 The deployment uses your encryption key to encrypt your data.

 If you provision a deployment through the CLI or API, the key protect key needs to be identified by its full CRN, not just its ID.
 A key protect CRN is in the format `crn:v1:<...>:key:<id>`.
 {: .tip}